 Purchase a Spa Leveler

-A spa leveler can be used for a hot tub out of level by any measurement but is particularly appropriate when the uneven slope is greater than an inch.
-Several adjustable feet allow you to customize the spa leveler’s height based on the slope you’ve got to deal with.
+A spa leveler can be used for a hot tub out of level by any measurement but is particularly appropriate when the uneven slope is greater than an inch, but less than 3 inches.

 If your hot tub is already in place, move it aside to put the spa leveler in the right place.
 You’ll need to know how far out of level your concrete pad is so that you can adjust the feet accordingly before reinstalling the hot tub on the new leveler.

 An added benefit is its portability.
-If you ever need to move the hot tub, a spa leveler can be relocated and then releveled to the new spot’s contour by simply adjusting the feet again.
+If you ever need to move the hot tub, a spa leveler can be relocated and then releveled to the new spot’s location by simply adjusting the feet again.

 Build a Raised Pad